+- Member Deductible:

-- Member Deductibles: - Participating providers, participating pharmacies and other health care providers\$6,350 - Non-participating providers and non-participating pharmacies......\$12,700 - Family Deductible:
+- Participating providers and other health care providers\$1,000

+- Non-participating providers.....\$2,000

+- Family Deductible:

-- For any given family member on a family policy, the deductible is met when he/she meets the Member Deductible or after the entire Family Deductible is met.
+- Non-participating providers......\$6,000 - For any given family member on a family policy, the deductible is met when he/she meets the Member Deductible or after the entire Family Deductible is met.
 The Family Deductible can be met by any combination of amounts from all family members.

-Exception: In certain circumstances, the Calendar Year Deductibles may not apply, as described below:
+Exceptions: In certain circumstances, one or more of these Deductibles may not apply, as described below: